LukeGrahamLandry/franca/devlog.md

 yes! basic_libc:catch_signal does it alone, thats much more managable. same symptoms: identical asm except for adrp+add offsets. one extra data symbol. it's like the `handled_a_signal :: @static(bool) false;` is happening twice in the qbe version.
-I guess one is IS_PANICKING and thats why it doesn't happen don't print something too. add_constant is only called in walk_bc (not c/b/llvm or b/from_bc) and it happens for both llvm and qbe so its miscompiling the frontend. oh its the deduplicating by jit_addr in emit_relocatable_constant so when its less than 8 bytes and stored inline, its deduplicating by stack slot, and the one compiled by llvm happened to use stack space such that they were at the same place for both constants and it deduplicated them.
+I guess one is IS_PANICKING and thats why it doesn't happen when i don't print something too. add_constant is only called in walk_bc (not c/b/llvm or b/from_bc) and it happens for both llvm and qbe so its miscompiling the frontend. oh its the deduplicating by jit_addr in emit_relocatable_constant so when its less than 8 bytes and stored inline, its deduplicating by stack slot, and the one compiled by llvm happened to use stack space such that they were at the same place for both constants and it deduplicated them.